 When in service, the railroad line through this area provided freight service to numerous commercial accounts.
 So, for the most part scenery along the route consists of former industrial buildings and expansive storage lots.
 There are no benches, accessible parklands, restrooms, pristine streams, or anything else typically pleasing to the eye.

 My recommendation to anyone planning on visiting this trail is to wait until Middlesex County at least makes improvements related to the trail surface conditions and safety signage.
 Also, visit this trail during seasons when the foliage isn’t out in full force."

 This trail does not have any events yet.

 The Perth Amboy Harbor Walk offers scenic views of the Raritan Bay and Raritan River as it hugs the shoreline of the City of Perth Amboy, founded in...

 The New Springville Greenway stretches just over 3 miles, primarily paralleling Richmond Avenue on New York's Staten Island.
 A highlight of the paved...

 At 2.6 miles, the Staten Island Greenbelt Multi-Purpose Trail offers a nice jaunt for joggers, walkers, and cyclists alike.
 The crushed-stone path is...

-The tree-lined, 22.5-mile Henry Hudson Trail is the definition of scenic variety.
-Traversing both urban and natural environments, the trail passes...
+The tree-lined 22.5-mile Henry Hudson Trail is the definition of scenic variety.
+Traversing both urban and natural environments, the route passes...